bwedgar/bwedgar.github.io/index.md

 I include a manifest.json file.
 I include the code that iOS needs to make a web app.

 ### Databases for web apps
 I use IndexedDB now.
 I used to use WebSQL but this is no longer supported.
 I had been writing SQL scripts for over 40 years so it was a pain to have to learn something new.
 IndexedDB is not nice to use.
-I use the https://dexie.org/ code which makes writing databases fun again.
-I have written a small [practice database](https://bwedgar.github.io/dexie-example/) to demonstrate the code.
+I use the https://dexie.org/ "minimalist wrapper" which makes writing databases fun again.
+I have written a small dexie example https://bwedgar.github.io/dexie-example/ to demonstrate using the wrapper.

 ### Thoughts on coding.
 1. Keep it Simple.
 This means not using libraries and functions that are not necessary.
 These have a learning curve and if seldom used are hard to remember.
 Don't make unnecessary variables; don't give a DOM element a name just to save having to use getElementById several times.